yss2333/Jay_Song/README.md

    + <a href="https://github.com/yss2333/Jay_Song/blob/main/Study%20Projects/Regression%20Modeling%20Project%20-%20Real%20Estate%20Sales.pdf"> Real Estate Sales Analysis </a>: To analyze the data on real estate to predict the house price and identify a relationship between various factors and the sale price of houses using <b>R</b>.
    + <a href="https://github.com/yss2333/Jay_Song/blob/main/Study%20Projects/Regression_Modeling_Analysis.pdf"> Regression Modeling </a>: This project contains three different datasets.

-	1. Property Valuation and Assessment : To analyze the relationship between the selling price and the assessed valuation of one-family residential dwellings in a large tax district using <b>R</b>.
+	1. Property Valuation and Assessment: To analyze the relationship between the selling price and the assessed valuation of one-family residential dwellings in a large tax district using R.

-	2. County Demographic Information (CDI) : To analyze county demographic information of 440 of the most populous counties in the United States.
-Using various variables in the dataset, such as the County, State, Land area, Total population, Percent of population aged 18-34, Percent of population 65 or older and Number of active physicians, I studied how the variables affect the number of active physicians using <b>R</b>.
+	2. County Demographic Information (CDI): To analyze county demographic information of 440 of the most populous counties in the United States.
+Using various variables in the dataset, such as the County, State, Land area, Total population, Percent of population aged 18-34, Percent of population 65 or older and Number of active physicians, I studied how the variables affect the number of active physicians using R.

-	3. Efficacy of Nosocomial Infection Control: To analyze the data and determine whether infection surveillance and control programs have reduced the rates of nosocomial infection in the United States hospitals using <b>R</b>.
+	3. Efficacy of Nosocomial Infection Control: To analyze the data and determine whether infection surveillance and control programs have reduced the rates of nosocomial infection in the United States hospitals using R.

  ## SQL Projects
  - **Projects**